Feryareli/002-Technical-Analysis/README.md

 ## Introduction

-Technical analysis is a key tool in trading, as it allows investors to evaluate
-market behavior through historical price and volume data.
-Using this approach,
-traders utilize indicators and charts to identify trends, support and resistance
-levels, and recurring patterns that may signal future price movements.
+Technical analysis is a key tool in trading, as it allows investors to evaluate market behavior through historical price and volume data.
+Using this approach, traders utilize indicators and charts to identify trends, support and resistance levels, and recurring patterns that may signal future price movements.

-In addition to facilitating decision-making regarding market entry and exit points, technical
-analysis helps manage risk more effectively, providing a clearer view of opportunities
-and potential risks.
+In addition to facilitating decision-making regarding market entry and exit points, technical analysis helps manage risk more effectively, providing a clearer view of opportunities and potential risks.
 It also enables traders to anticipate corrections or trend reversals, helping to maximize profits and minimize losses in volatile markets.

 ## Objective

-This project focuses on applying technical analysis to two well-known assets, Apple (AAPL) and Bitcoin (BTC), with the aim of enhancing trading performance.
-The objective is to
-optimize and test trading strategies by utilizing various technical indicators, including RSI, Bollinger Bands, MACD, ATR, and Williams %R. For each asset, buy and sell signals are
-defined based on the indicators, and 31 possible combinations of these indicators are tested.

-The project involves backtesting both long and short positions while tracking key metrics such
-as portfolio value, Sharpe Ratio (using treasury bonds as a reference), Max Drawdown, and
-Win-Loss Ratio.
-Different optimization methods like TPE, Grid Search, and Genetic Algorithms are applied to fine-tune indicator parameters, stop-loss/take-profit settings, and trade
-volumes.
-The optimal strategy is selected based on performance metrics and compared to a
-passive strategy across both training and testing datasets, with results summarized in a
-table for further analysis.
+This project optimizes trading strategies for Apple (AAPL) and Bitcoin (BTC) using technical indicators.
+It tests 31 combinations, tracking key metrics like Sharpe Ratio and Max Drawdown.
+Optimization methods refine parameters, and the best strategy is compared to a passive one, with results summarized in a table.

 ---